 Oakland police arrest 1 in "heartbreaking" Skyline High graduation shooting

-Police in Oakland on Friday confirmed that one person was arrested in a shooting at Skyline High School following a Thursday night graduation ceremony, an incident that Oakland Unified called "heartbreaking and absolutely unacceptable."
+Police in Oakland on Friday confirmed that one person was arrested in a shooting at Skyline High School following a Thursday night graduation ceremony, an incident that Oakland Unified described as "heartbreaking and absolutely unacceptable."

 In an update posted to the Oakland Police Department social media accounts, authorities said they detained multiple individuals and arrested one person in connection with the shooting at the school.